InformaticaUCO/simplesamlphp-module-ucofilter/README.md

 Value expressions receives all the request attributes as variables.
 V.g: ```$request['Attributes']['uid']``` will be accessible as ```uid``` variable inside expression.
 Remember than all attributes are arrays.

-Condition expressions has three variables:
+Rule expressions has three variables:

 * `request`: The complete request
 * `attributes`: Only attributes
-* `value`: The value to be assigned if condition is true
+* `value`: The value to be assigned if the rule is true

 ### Syntax